Payment of Fees

 "Tuition fee" refers to the annual fees payable to the University during the prescribed period of study.
 For those students in receipt of funding the formal offer of funding will state whether tuition fees are included and at what level and for what period.
 Where funding covers tuition fees it should be noted that fees are charged and paid by the funding source specified, they are not remitted or waived by the University.

 Full-time candidates for the degree of PhD are charged a total of three full-time annual fees and full-time candidates for the MPhil are charged a total of two full-time annual fees.
-This is irrespective of the period of prescribed study under supervision.

 Students will remain personally liable for all other fees (see following sections).